PhakphumV/th-bank-historical-interest-rates/readme.md

 ## Assessment
 // Done on 13JAN2023

-Found that the download button is using Javascript as following
+From the webpage, the download buttons are using Javascript as following:

 ```
 <a href="#" onclick="downloadFile('interestXLS')" class="app_table_content_link">...</a>